patriciogonzalezvivo/thebookofshaders/12/README.md

 <div class="codeAndCanvas" data="cellnoise-00.frag"></div>

-Note in the above code, that one of the points is the mouse position.
+Note in the above code, how one of the points is the mouse position.
 Play with it so you can get a more intuitive idea of how this code behaves.
 Then try this:

 - How can you animate the rest of the points?
 - After reading [the chapter about shapes](../07/), imagine interesting ways to use this distance field?